italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     - REQUIRED.
 JSON integer corresponding to the ``c_nonce`` lifetime in seconds.
     - Section 7.3 of [`OpenID4VCI`_].
   * - **notification_id**
     - OPTIONAL.
 String identifying an issued Credential that the Wallet includes in the Notification Request as defined in Section :ref:`Notification Request`.
-It MUST NOT be present if credential parameter is not present
+It MUST NOT be present if the ``credential`` parameter is not present
     - Section 7.3 of [`OpenID4VCI`_].